-She received a PhD in anthropology from the University of California, San Diego, master's degrees in both urban planning and Latin American studies from the University of California, Los Angeles, and a law degree from Brazil.
+Pimentel Walker received a PhD in anthropology from the University of California, San Diego; a Master of Urban Planning and a Master or Arts in Latin American studies from the University of California, Los Angeles; and a law degree from the University of Cruz Alta in Brazil.

 Anti-Eviction Initiatives During the Pandemic (March 3, 2023)

 A procedural analysis of the COVID Emergency Rental Assistance (CERA) Program in Detroit, Michigan